UCL-ELEC0136/hackathon/README.md

 }
 ```
 - The values of each object are mathematically correct.
+- Please, [create a user](https://dba.stackexchange.com/questions/192507/how-to-add-useradmin-user-in-mongodb-atlas) with **read-only permissions** to access the database, and
+publish the credentials in a comment in the `feedback` pull request of the assignment.

 ## Task 3: Classification with hand-designed features
 Now consider the following issue https://github.com/google/jax/issues/5501